Apply to the Economics Major

 • For those planning to pursue a double major or double degree, please submit a PDF of your MyPlan, showing your quarterly plans from the quarter you are applying through graduation as accurately as possible.
 We understand that plans are not permanent and can change, but we want all applicants to be well-aware of their academic plans, especially in regard to the UW's Satisfactory Progress Policies.

-• See here for instructions on how to create a PDF of your MyPlan.
+• If have added all planned courses to MyPlan, see here for instructions on how to create a PDF of your plan.

 When to Apply?